 His answer took me by surprise and made me chuckle out loud before I could stop myself.

-In my head I thought, “Yep, because nothing says you’re safe like a cop in a ski mask manning a rifle mounted on top of a police vehicle.”
+In my head I thought, “Yep, because nothing says you’re safe in this area more than a cop in a ski mask holding an automatic rifle on top of a police vehicle.”

 Let’s Wrap This Up